Stakes For Zone 3

 How to Plant Live Stakes

-The use of outside materials may be needed if the ground does not permit your live stake to freely sink to your desired depth.
+The use of outside materials may be needed if the ground does not permit your live stake to sink to your desired depth freely.
 If this happens to be the case, all you will need is a rebar pole and a hammer.
-Simply hammer the rebar pole into the ground, and create a hole that fits your desired length.
+Just hammer the rebar pole into the ground, and create a hole that fits your desired length.
 You must then remove the rebar pole, and replace it with your live stake.

-After your live stake has been successfully planted into the ground, you will need to tightly pack the soil around it.
+After your vital stake has been successfully planted into the ground, you will need to pack the soil around it tightly.
 This will ensure that your stake remains stable in harsh conditions.
-You may find it beneficial to pack the ground around it tightly so that you eliminate any underground air deposits that would interfere with the growth of the stake’s roots.
+You may find it beneficial to wrap the ground around it tightly so that you eliminate any underground air deposits that would interfere with the growth of the stake’s roots.